TanmayGarg001/MINI_PROJECT_PetShelter/README.md

 =============================================

 v3 [final]
---added more functionality
+--Added more functionality
---all the heavy lifting shifted to bg thread
+--All the heavy lifting shifted to bg thread
---databases dynamically add,remove and update operation accordingly
+--Databases dynamically add,remove and update operation accordingly
---tested in various use case scenarios
+--Tested in various use case scenarios
---all the classes are made to ensure future proofing if any new functionality is added
+--All the classes are made to ensure future proofing if any new functionality is added
---abstraction plays part to control the multithreading aspect and decrease resource consumption for android OS
+--Abstraction plays part to control the multithreading aspect and decrease resource consumption for android OS